reezariaaz/My-portfolio-/README.md

 # My-portfolio-

-I’m a tech enthusiast with a passion for software engineering, where I love turning ideas into practical solutions.
-Outside the screen, you’ll find me on the soccer field, exploring new hiking trails, or diving into gaming worlds that spark creativity and strategy.
-I’m all about learning, building, and enjoying the journey
+I’m a tech enthusiast with a passion for software engineering.
+Outside the screen, you’ll find me on the soccer field, exploring new hiking trails, or diving into gaming.
+I’m all about learning, building, and enjoying the journey.

 My goal is to learn how to code using multiple languages.